skhan2020/orange_express_backend/README.md

 # `Orange backend`

-The `orange_express_backend` is an express server build to make calls to MongoDB for authentication and data and powers the Orange front-end application.
+The `orange_express_backend` is an express server build to make calls to MongoDB for authentication and resources for the Orange front-end application.
 Data in fetched from MongoDB Atlas cloud service so running a local database server is not required.

 Try out the application at [demo](https://orangeplanner-32d6f.firebaseapp.com/landing)